-It's only the start of a long journey up to the final completion of the Burj Dubai tower and the authors know that they will have to complement the existing data fusion system with other elements the time being.
+It's only the start of a long journey up to the final completion of the Burj Dubai tower and the author is very grateful to the Chief Surveyor Doug Hayes for its outstanding contribution in the daily work.
+On such project the surveyor is playing the decisive work and provide strategic services.

-BIOGRAPHICAL NOTES
+BIOGRAPHICAL NOTE